anni-x1/BlueCHAT/README.md

-Here's the updated README for BlueChat with expanded details and improvements:

----

 # BlueChat AI

 **BlueChat AI** is an advanced conversational web application powered by Google's **Generative AI (Gemini 1.5 Flash)** model.
 The platform supports real-time AI conversations and offers a clean, user-friendly chat interface with additional features like light/dark modes, user authentication, and chat history management.